syn-chromatic/relay-bit-adder/README.md

 `Schematics were created with Proteus 8`

 * The Animated LEDs were replaced with Animated Lamps as they were causing issues with the simulation.
+* 48 Relays were used, but it can be reduced by using a Half-Adder on the first bit.

 ___
 ## `➢` Simulation Preview